A New Way of Teaching Maths

 During the experiment, 100 child participants aged between 8 and 9 were taught a specific strategy for solving a mathematical sum.
 These strategies ran as follows:

 - One group picked up magnetic numbers and tiles and placed them onto a whiteboard.

-- One group mimed the same actions, but without any physical contact between them, the numbers and the whiteboard.
+- One group mimed the same actions but without any physical contact between the numbers and the whiteboard.

-The results from the research were nothing short of staggering and showed that only the children who were taught to gesture, rather than actually being able to physically manipulate the magnets, were successful in their solving of the sum.
+The results from the research were nothing short of staggering.
+They showed that only the children who were taught to gesture, rather than manipulating the magnets physically, were successful in their solving of the sum.

-This really went against all that was traditionally understood of the theory of mathematics tutoring to suggest that gestures, rather than actual physical contact, may be a considerably more effective within the of teaching the subject.
+This went against all that was traditionally understood of the theory of mathematics tutoring to suggest that gestures, rather than actual physical contact, may be considerably more effective in teaching the subject.

 “What’s surprising about our study is that we showed that actually gesture which is a subcategory of movement that doesn’t interact directly with objects might be even better in some cases for learning, and potentially for learning abstract concepts like mathematics”.